TVUSD's Comprehensive Sexual Health Education Information

 Planned instruction, when, and what's covered?

-The dates of specific sites planned instruction are included on this website.
-Parents will also receive notices by hard copy and email 14 days in advance of their child's school site planned instruction.
+The dates of specific sites' planned instruction are included on this website.
+Parents will also receive notices by email 14 days in advance of their child's school site planned instruction.

 What's the difference between the California Healthy Youth Act and the newly adopted California Health Framework?